Introduction to YouthWorks Summer Jobs

 If youth are interested in opening an account with Security Plus check the box and a representative will contact youth.

 Step 4 Attachments - Upload eligibility documents (All forms and/or links can be located the YouthWorks website document section).

 The following regulations have been established to provide equity in the distribution of available summer jobs and to provide a clear understanding to worksite sponsors of their responsibilities:

-YouthWorks requires that worksites have at least on supervisor per 1 - 10 youth workers.
+YouthWorks requires that worksites have at least one supervisor per 10-15 youth workers.
 Failure to comply with this ratio will eliminate this application from consideration and/or closure of a worksite that fails to comply.
 All worksites must have a designated representative, who will provide mentoring, supportive supervision, written feedback on the performance and growth of each trainee posted daily.
-Youth should not leave their worksite any time during their assigned work hours without supervision, this includes lunch.
 The designated supervisor at the facilities that care for/supervise children must pass a full criminal background investigation conducted by the host organization.
 This person is required to participate in all mandatory YouthWorks sessions.

 After submission of this worksite request, any staffing changes or cancellation on the part of the worksite must be immediately reported to the YouthWorks office at 410-396-JOBS (5627) or 410-545-1820.

 By clicking the I agree button below and continuing with the application process, you acknowledge that you have reviewed and understand the information above.<